davidBronicki/Machine_Learning/README.md

 # Machine_Learning

-Basic infrastrucure for machine learning built from the ground up.
+Basic infrastructure for machine learning built from the ground up.

 ## Getting Started